-- AED - Stationary locations: (1) gym, (2) pool deck, (3) nurse's office - Traveling: (1) with Certified Athletic Trainer and/or in athletic training clinic - Spine board Not available.
-Not enough trained personnel (spine boarding most likely to be performed by EMS).
+- Automated External Defibrillator (AED) - Stationary locations: (1) gym, (2) pool, (3) nurse's office, (4) theater, (5) stadium - Traveling: (1) with Certified Athletic Trainer and/or in athletic training clinic - Spine board NOT available.
+Not enough trained personnel (spine boarding most likely to be performed by EMS with A.T.).
 Student should not be moved until EMS arrives. - Other supplies (medical kit, splint kit) are issued as needed.
-A medical kit will accompany the ATC during practices and competitions when present. - First Aid kits each team is provided a black kit (tool box) at the start of the respective season that must be present during team events requiring physical activity. - Keys for all doors where access is needed in order to acquire supplies, turn on lights, • allow EMS easy entrance, etc., are held by the ATC, Assistant Athletic Directors, Athletic Director, Administrators, as well as members of security and maintenance.
+A medical kit will accompany the A.T. during practices and competitions when present. - First Aid kits each team is provided a black kit (tool box) at the start of the respective season that must be present during team events requiring physical activity. - Keys for all doors where access is needed in order to acquire supplies, turn on lights, allow EMS easy entrance, etc., are held by the A.T., Assistant Athletic Directors, Athletic Director, Administrators, as well as members of security and maintenance.